mefsantos/tsanalyse/README.md

 ## Installation Notes

-The tool set requires some external libraries described in _Requirements.txt_, along with instructions.
+The tool set requires some external libraries described in _requirements:info.txt_, along with instructions.
+However, first run the following command:

+        pip install -r < requirements.txt

+if some libraries are not installed, try running it with admin permissions:

+        sudo pip install -r < requirements.txt

-**env_setup.sh** script automatically install and link all the dependencies required for UBUNTU systems.
+Alternativelly, you can run **env_setup.sh** that will automatically install and link all the dependencies required for UBUNTU systems.
-Moreover, the following examples refer to an existing folder, however as the functions require different inputs, the name 'unittest_dataset' in in some examples is merely a placeholder.

 ## Documentation